arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The onboard RS-485 transceiver is the SP335 from MaxLinear.
 The SP335 is an advanced multiprotocol transceiver that supports RS-232, RS-485, and RS-422 serial standards.
 Integrated cable termination and multiple configuration modes allow all three protocols to be used interchangeably over a single cable or connector with no additional switching components.

-***The Portenta Machine Control has onboard termination resistors; its RS-485 interface can be configurable to be half duplex or full duplex.***
+***The Portenta Machine Control has onboard termination resistors; its RS-485 interface can be configurable to be half-duplex or full-duplex.***

 Some of the key capabilities of Portenta's Machine Control onboard RS-485 transceiver are the following: